- Only account administrators can set up overtime pay rates.

 - A "setting" is the name of a set of overtime rules.
 One or more rules can be applied to a setting.

-- A "rule" defines what the pay rate will be after an employee works a certain number of hours, during certain hours, and/or on certain days.
+- A "rule" defines what the pay rate will be after a team member works a certain number of hours, during certain hours, and/or on certain days.
 One or more pay rates can be applied to a rule.

-- Each employee can be assigned to only one setting.
+- Each team member can be assigned to only one setting.

 - If a timesheet has already had a rule applied to it, another rule cannot be applied to that time.
 So, if there are overlapping/conflicting rules, only one rule will be applied.